 2. Accompanied by a parent, guardian or other person of the age of twenty one (21) years, when that parent, guardian or person has permission to have the custody and care of such minor from the minor’s parent or guardian; or 3.
 Accompanied by any person between the age of eighteen (18) years and twenty one (21) years, having in his or her possession written permission from the parent or guardian of the minor to have the care or custody of such minor; or 4.
 Upon an emergency errand or legitimate business directed by the parent, guardian, or other adult person having the care and custody of the minor.

-We are authorized 44 sworn officers.
-We also have one Code Enforcement Officer.
+The Erie Police department is authorized 46 sworn officers.
+We also have one non-commissioned Code Enforcement Officer.

 No. Officers are expected to enforce traffic laws every shift and have complete discretion on issuing a ticket or not.
 Overall, officers give significantly more warnings than tickets.